WGPlaner/wg_planer/Documentation/UC/UC_Buy_Item.md

 ## 1.1 Brief Description
 This use case allows users to buy products/items.
-A product has a title and may contain information the number of items and who the product shall be bought for.
+A product has a title and may contain information like the number of items and who the product shall be bought for.
 Bought items shall be removed from the list.

 ## 1.2 Mockup